Inflammatory Bowel Disease In Your Ferret – IBD

 The speed at which IBD changes occur and their severity varies greatly between ferrets.
 Many never develop the more severe symptoms.
 Some just remain underweight, picky eaters.
 In some, the symptoms come and go.
 I mentioned earlier that the lymph nodes surrounding the ferret’s intestines often respond to the chronic irritation occurring in the lining of the pet’s digestive tract by producing more lymphocytes.
 Many veterinarians believe that that can eventually lead to lymphoma, a type of cancer.

-What Are Thought To Be Possible Underlying Causes Of IBD?
+What Are Possible Underlying Causes Of IBD?

 Veterinarians suspect that there are a number of issues that can result in IBD in ferrets.
 The symptoms of IBD, blood analysis, physical exam and even the pathologist’s biopsy reports just confirm that digestive tract inflammation is present – not the reason for that inflammation.
 Not much money is spent on ferret health research.
 So, most of what veterinarians suspect is driving the inflammation in your ferret is taken from what they know occurs in other animals and people with similar chronic intestinal problems.